-Wi-Fi Protected Setup This page allows you to change the setting for WPS (WI-Fi Protected Setup).
+Wi-Fi Protected Setup

+This page allows you to change the setting for WPS (Wi-Fi Protected Setup).
 Using this feature could let your wireless client automically syncronize its setting and connect to the Access Point in a minute without any hassle.

-Disable WPS WPS Status: Configured UnConfigured Reset to UnConfigured Self-PIN Number: 54336827 Push Button Configuration: Start PBC Apply Changes Reset Current Key Info Authentication Encryption Key N/A Open None Client PIN Number: Start PIN
+/VPS Status: Configured UnConfigure

+Reset to UnConfigured

+Self-PIN Number: 96222850

+Push Button Configuration: Start PBC

+Apply Changes Reset

 Disable WPS Check the box to Disable the WPS function, default setting is Enabled.
 WPS Status Here shows the current status of the WPS function.
-Default setting is Configured, click Un-configured to STOP the WPS connection.
 Self-PIN Number Here shows the PIN code of the router itself.
 Push Button Configuration Click Start PBC button to make a WPS connection with client.
 Client PIN Number Enter the client PIN code into the blank field then click the Start PIN button to make a WPS connection with client.